turingschool-projects/kwk-level3-swift/sessions/conditionals_slides.markdown

 ---

-# Flow Control
+# Flow Control - IRL

 * In life, we make decisions based on our current situation:
   * If I'm hungry, I'll eat
   * If I'm tired, I'll take a nap

+^ Turn and Talk - what are some other examples where we make decisions in real life?
+How about in apps or programs?
+(GET THEM THINKING ABOUT IT BEFORE WE GIVE EXAMPLES)

+---

+# Flow Control

 * We do the same thing in programming:
   * If a user is signed in, they see their account
   * If no one is signed in, the user is prompted to do so

-^ Turn and Talk - what are some other examples where we make decisions in real life?
-How about in apps or programs - besides being logged in/out, where else do we see different things happening?
-The idea of an application doing different things, going in different directions based on what the user wants is called FLOW CONTROL.
+^ The idea of an application doing different things, going in different directions based on what the user wants is called FLOW CONTROL.
 It's a very important concept because it is constantly being used - no matter what language you work in!

 ---